ashishkarnad/sandbox/enterprise/README.md

 -d '{
   "name": "docs.sensu.io",
   "address": "unknown",
-  "environment": "production",
   "playbook": "https://github.com/sensu/success/wiki/How-to-Respond-to-a-Docs-Outage"
 }' \
 http://localhost:4567/clients
 ```

-We can see the new `environment` and `playbook` attributes in the [dashboard client view](http://localhost:3000/#/clients) or using the clients API:
+We can see the new `playbook` attribute in the [dashboard client view](http://localhost:3000/#/clients) or using the clients API:

 ```
 curl -s http://localhost:4567/clients | jq .